MileHacker Logo

 Keeping your important documents organized and accessible prevents issues during your trip.

 • Travel Insurance Policy Information: Bring a printout or digital copy of your travel insurance policy.
 This should include your policy number and the emergency contact numbers for your insurance provider.
-This information is needed quickly in case of medical emergencies or other covered incidents.
+This information is needed quickly in case of medical emergencies or other draped incidents.

 • Printed and Digital Copies of Reservations: Keep printouts or digital copies of all important reservations: flights, accommodation bookings, train tickets, and any pre-booked tours.